 A devoted chamber musician, Ms. Pae is the cellist of the critically acclaimed Formosa Quartet (winners of the First Prize and Amadeus Prize at the 2006 International London Quartet Competition) and founding member of Trio Modetre (winners of the 2016 Tarisio Trust Young Artist Grant and Silver Medal at the 2012 Fischoff National Chamber Music Competition).
 She has been a featured artist at festivals including Marlboro, Crans-Montana Classics, Festival Les Musicales de Colmar, and the Amsterdam Cello Biennale.
 Pae has shared the stage with artists including Itzhak Perlman, Pamela Frank, Charles Neidich, and members of the Guarneri, Juilliard, Mendelssohn, Johannes, Pro Arte, Takács, and Cleveland String Quartets.

 Pae has previously served as Professor of Cello and Chamber Music at Académie et École Anglicorde in France, the Perlman Music Program, Visiting Guest Artist at Columbia University’s Music Performance Program, and Chamber Music Mentor at the Juilliard School’s Pre-College Division, New England Conservatory Preparatory School, and Kneisel Hall Chamber Music Festival.
-She has also served as artistic manager of Music for Food Boston benefit concert series, and founder and curator of the WLP Lunchtime Series, which continues to bring high quality chamber music performances to underserved communities in Boston.
+She has also served as artistic manager of Music for Food Boston benefit concert series, and is founder and curator of the WLP Lunchtime Series, which continues to bring high quality chamber music performances to underserved communities in Boston.
 She currently serves on faculty at the National Youth Orchestra of Canada and Formosa Chamber Music Festival.

 A former artist-in-residence at the Chapelle Musicale Reine Elisabeth in Belgium, Ms. Pae has received major awards from the Frank Huntington Beebe Fund, Belgian American Educational Foundation, DoMusica Foundation, and National Foundation for Advancement in the Arts.
 Pae is a graduate of the The Juilliard School and the New England Conservatory.
 Her mentors include Gary Hoffman, Joel Krosnick, Laurence Lesser, Itzhak Perlman, and Kim Kashkashian.